-1.6.
+1.8.
 RULES AND REGULATIONS

 This Administrative Plan is set forth to define HABC policies for operation of the housing programs in the context of Federal laws and Regulations.
 All issues related to the HCV Program that are not addressed in this document, are governed by Federal Regulations, HUD Memos, or HUD Notices and guidelines, or other applicable laws.
-The policies in this Administrative Plan have been designed to ensure compliance with the HUD/HABC MTW Plan and all HUD-approved applications for program funding.
+The policies in this Administrative Plan have been designed

-1.7.
+1.9.
 HOUSING OPPORTUNITIES THROUGH MODERNIZATION ACT (HOTMA) OF 2016